Control (Janet Jackson song): Music video

 The music video for "Control" was directed by Mary Lambert, who had previously directed the video for "Nasty".
 The video shows Jackson playing a young singer preparing for her first gig, only to end up arguing with her parents because she wants to move out of the family home and live on her own.
 Her father is deadset against her plan.
 When he tells her they will not discuss the subject any further, she angrily storms out of the house, saying she will drive herself to the concert instead of taking the limo that has been provided for her.
 Just as she is about to leave for the concert, she is greeted in the driveway by Jimmy Jam and Terry Lewis, Jellybean Johnson, and Jerome Benton.
 They take her to a concert hall to perform her single "Control" where she shows that she wants to be "the one in control".
 The video version of the song is different from the album version.
 The nine-minute video was made available on the iTunes Store on April 27, 2007.
 Ja'net Dubois, who co-starred on Good Times with Jackson in the 1970s, plays her mother in the video.
-Paula Abdul choreographed the video.
+Paula Abdul, along with Anthony Thomas (with whom she would work with on the "Rhythm Nation" project), choreographed the video.

 The live footage was recorded at the Grand Olympic Auditorium in Los Angeles.
 Both Lambert and producer Sharon Oreck recall it as a difficult and trying experience; Oreck said in 2011 that it was her "worst nightmare" of the many videos she had produced.
 The crowd, which had been told that they would see Janet Jackson perform, had expected a free concert.
 "Instead we gave them 50 takes of Janet lip-synching 'Control'", said Oreck.